Find

 Access to ISA

-Call for proposals - Closed!
+Call for ISA proposals - Closed!

-• The call for proposals for beam time in 2021 is closed.
+• The call for ISA proposals for beam time in 2025 is closed.
 However if you are interested in applying for beam time on one of the ASTRID2 beam lines, then it may still be possible.
 Please read the information contained in the link below and contact the relevant beam line scientist to see if there is time available.

 Email